Blog

 Defining Your Core Features

 Once your problem-solution fit is clear, it's time to define the core features for your Minimum Viable Product (MVP).
-An MVP isn't a half-baked app; it's the simplest version of your product that solves the core problem for your first users, allowing you to gather real feedback for what to build next.
+An MVP isn't a half-baked app.
+It's the simplest version of your product that solves the core problem for your first users, allowing you to gather real feedback for what to build next.

 It's tempting to want to build everything at once.
 Resist that urge.
 Focus only on the essential functions that directly address the user's primary need.
 So many projects get bogged down by "feature creep," which bloats timelines, budgets, and complexity.

 Your MVP should be a scalpel, not a Swiss Army knife.
-It’s designed to do one thing exceptionally well.
 List every feature you can imagine, then be ruthless about cutting it down to the absolute must-haves for version one.
+This tight focus gets you to market faster, helps you learn from actual user behavior, and allows you to iterate based on data, not just assumptions.

 Mapping the User Journey

 With your MVP features locked in, you can start mapping out user flows.
-A user flow is just a simple, visual path a person takes through your app to get something done, from their first click to their final action.
+A user flow is a simple, visual path a person takes through your app to get something done, from their first click to their final action.

 For an e-commerce app, this might be the journey from searching for a product to completing the checkout.
 This exercise forces you to think from your user's perspective, making sure the entire experience feels logical and intuitive from start to finish.